ICRAR/daliuge/docs/graphs.rst

 it contains high level control flow specifications that are not directly usable by the underlying graph execution engine and DROP managers.
 To achieve that, logical graphs are translated into physical graphs.
-The translation process essentially creates all DROPs and is implemented in the :doc:`api/dropmake` module.
+The translation process essentially creates all Drops and is implemented in the :doc:`api/dropmake` module.

 Basic steps
 """""""""""